LISE-B26/pylabcontrol/docs/source/importing_into_gui.rst

-Tutorial: Importing an Instrument or Script into the GUI
+Importing an Instrument or Script into the GUI
 *********

 This guides you through the steps of importing an instrument or script into the GUI